Join us for on-site volunteer work, and help Bluff Lake thrive! Here are a few of the ways you can help:

 Cold Weather Months

-Between November through March we meet on Wednesday afternoons at 1:00 p.m., depending on the weather.
-There’s no need to register for the projects — simply show up at the Bluff Lake parking lot, and be ready for a satisfying afternoon of work.
+Between November through March we occasionally meet on Wednesday mornings, depending on the weather.
+There’s no need to register for the projects — simply show contact our site manager so that they can provide you with further details.

 The work is geared for all skill levels, and you’re bound to learn quite a bit from our experienced core of volunteers and staff.
-For more information, please contact our Site Manager, Tom Seagroves, at [email protected], or by phone at 720-232-4989.
+For more information, please contact our Site Manager, Joe Koch, email@example.com or by phone at 720-352-1082.

 VOLUNTEER AS A YOUTH ENVIRONMENTAL EDUCATOR